 As an example, I opened my What-is-my-IP script at http://ip.webernetz.net two times: The first one without a proxy and the second one with a proxy on port 3128.
 (Note that the proxy server can run on different ports, e.g., 80, 8080, 3128.)
 The proxy IP came from a free proxy list (link below).

-Note that you won’t see the X-Forwarded-For header in here, because I captured at the client and not between the proxy and the webserver.
+Note that you won’t see the X-Forwarded-For header here, because I captured at the client and not between the proxy and the webserver.

 PCAP Download